michalyao/evermonkey/docs/README.md

 ### Edit directly

-If you are familiar with CSS, you can edit the theme file directly to change the html render in Evernote.
+If you are familiar with CSS, you can edit the theme file `github.css` directly to change the html render in Evernote.
 After change the file, you have to save it and restart the vscode to enable it.

 ### DIY